 Description of Service

 In the context of the Annual Programme of MIO-ECSDE, supported by the LIFE+ Operating Grant for NGOs, MIO-ECSDE is conducting an offer-request for the realization of 2 surveys for “Monitoring marine litter on beaches in the Mediterranean” in each of the following seven EU countries: Croatia, Cyprus, France, Greece, Italy, Malta and Spain.
-This activity will be performed by different consultants or organizations in each country (excluding MIO-ECSDE member organizations), which will be selected under the present procedure.
+This activity will be performed by different consultants or organizations in each country, which will be selected under the present procedure.

 The details of the activity are defined in the terms of the present document and its Annexes.